ubercomrade/esdeg/README.md

 ESDEG includes three commands: `preparation`, `deg` and `set`.

 The first step is to prepare the database using the command `preparation`.
-This step requires motifs, which are taken from JASPAR, as well as promoters of the same length in FASTA format ([example](https://github.com/ubercomrade/esdeg/blob/main/example/hs.ensembl.promoters.fa.xz)), which are set by the user.
-The results of command `preparation` is database that includes motifs search results in `.npy` format.
-This database is further used as an input for `deg` and `set` commands.
+This step requires (a) the library of motifs, which are extracted from the [JASPAR](https://jaspar.uio.no/), and (b) promoters of the same length in FASTA format [example](https://github.com/ubercomrade/esdeg/blob/main/example/hs.ensembl.promoters.fa.xz), which are set by the user.
+The results of the command `preparation` represent a database including the list of motifs and their annotations in `.npy` format.
+This database is used further as an input for `deg` and `set` commands.

 The next step is depending on type of input data.

-If you have comma-separated table including results of differentially expressed genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)) you should use command `deg`.
+If you have the results of RNA-seq analysis of different gene expression ([example](https://github.com/ubercomrade/esdeg/blob/main/example/E-GEOD-48230-query-results.csv)) you should use command `deg`.

-If you have set of genes ([example](https://github.com/ubercomrade/esdeg/blob/main/example/HALLMARK_TNFA_SIGNALING_VIA_NFKB.txt)) you should use command `set`.
+If you have only set of genes without any additional information as log2(fold change) and p-value adjusted ([example](https://github.com/ubercomrade/esdeg/blob/main/example/HALLMARK_TNFA_SIGNALING_VIA_NFKB.txt)) you should use command `set`.

 ## Preparation

 This step requires (a) the library of motifs, which are extracted from the [JASPAR](https://jaspar.uio.no/), and (b) promoters of the same length in FASTA format [example](https://github.com/ubercomrade/esdeg/blob/main/example/hs.ensembl.promoters.fa.xz), which are set by the user.
-The results of the command preparation represent a database including the list of motifs and their annotations in .npy format.
-This database is used further as an input for deg and set commands.
+The results of the command `preparation` represent a database including the list of motifs and their annotations in `.npy` format.
+This database is used further as an input for `deg` and `set` commands.

 _Timing 40–120 min_